PacktPublishing/D3.js-Quick-Start-Guide/FORCE_DIRECTED_GRAPH.md

 ## Create forces

-Create a gravitational force at the center of the screen that pulls all data towards it:
+Create a centering force at the center of the screen that pulls all data towards it:

 ```javascript
 d3.forceSimulation()